T

 +

 Tap water in Jerusalem is safe to drink.
-It undergoes rigorous purification processes and meets high safety standards.
-Many residents and locals drink tap water daily.
+Israel has advanced water purification systems, and the water quality is strictly monitored.
+Many residents and locals drink tap water regularly.
 However, if you have a sensitive stomach or prefer the taste, bottled water is readily available at supermarkets and convenience stores throughout the city.
-Using tap water for brushing your teeth is also perfectly fine.

-What is the currency used in Jerusalem, and should I bring cash?
+What is the currency in Jerusalem and should I carry cash?

 +

-The currency used in Jerusalem, Israel, is the New Israeli Shekel (ILS).
-While credit cards are widely accepted in hotels, restaurants, and larger shops, it's advisable to carry some cash for smaller purchases, markets (like the Mahane Yehuda Market), and local transportation like taxis.
-ATMs are readily available for withdrawing Shekels.
+The currency in Jerusalem is the Israeli New Shekel (ILS).
+While credit cards are widely accepted in most hotels, restaurants, and larger stores, it is advisable to carry some cash for smaller purchases, local markets (like the Mahane Yehuda Market), taxis, and tips.
+ATMs are readily available for withdrawing cash.

 What's the best area to stay in Jerusalem for tourists?